KimNorgaard/ZenHest/README.md

 ZENHEST_UPDATE_INTERVAL sets how often (in seconds) ZenHest will poll Zenoss of event updates.
 The default is 30.

+## ZENHEST_EVENT_ACTION_ENABLED (optional)
+Enabled ZenHest to call a command for events.
+Uses ZENHEST_EVENT_ACTION_COMMAND as the command to trigger.
+Set to 'yes', 'true' or '1' to enable.
+Default is 0.

+## ZENHEST_EVENT_ACTION_COMMAND (optional)
+Command to run on event actions.
+Defaults to '/bin/true'.

+{} will be replaced by the currently selected event id.

+Example:
+export ZENHEST_EVENT_ACTION="/usr/bin/open https://my_handler_url/event/{}"

 # Navigation

 ## General